Some people distrust God because they object to the killings in the Bible that he either initiated directly or ordered the Israelites to carry out.

 These individuals would have avoided their fate had they meekly adhered to what they knew firsthand.

-The Old Testament men had witnessed the ten plagues in Egypt and crossed through the Red Sea on dry ground.
-They were following the pillar of cloud by day and the pillar of fire by night.
+The Old Testament men had witnessed the ten plagues in Egypt and crossed the Red Sea on dry ground.
+They followed the pillar of cloud by day and the pillar of fire by night.
 They knew the Mosaic Laws.

 The New Testament couple knew at least one of Jesus’ apostles personally, if not all of them.
-They heard him preach and may even have seen the miracles he performed.
-They witnessed the explosive growth of the early church.
+They heard him preach and may even have witnessed the miracles he performed.
+They watched the early church grow explosively.

 Mass Killings

-God authorized or conducted mass killings in the Old Testament to punish wickedness and ensure the success of his salvation plan.
+God carried out or authorized mass killings in the Old Testament to punish wickedness and to ensure the success of his salvation plan.

 Here are a few examples:

-• In the great flood, God drowned every person on earth, including children, except for Noah’s family, who were safely housed in the ark.
+- In the great flood, God drowned every person on earth, including children, except Noah’s family, who were safely housed in the ark.

-• He killed the residents of Sodom and Gomorrah, including children, by raining down fire and brimstone on these city-states.
+- He killed the residents of Sodom and Gomorrah, including children, by raining fire and brimstone on these city-states.

-• To convince Pharaoh to release the enslaved Israelites from captivity, God killed the firstborn son in every Egyptian family.
+- To convince Pharaoh to release the enslaved Israelites from captivity, God killed the firstborn male in every Egyptian household.

-• God commanded King Saul to eradicate a nearby Canaanite tribe called the Amalekites, including their infants and livestock.
+- God commanded King Saul to eradicate a nearby Canaanite tribe, the Amalekites, including their infants and livestock.

 Covenant Context

-The righteousness of these mass killings becomes apparent when viewed in the context of God’s covenants, the ample warnings he gave those who died, and his willingness to change course if they repented.
+The righteousness of these mass killings becomes clear when considered in the context of God’s covenants, the ample warnings he gave to those who died, and his willingness to change course if they repented.

 Adamic Covenant.
 God established a covenant, or pact, with Adam before he and Eve first sinned.

-He promised that they, as well as their descendants, would enjoy eternal bliss if they refrained from eating the forbidden fruit.
+He promised that they and their descendants would enjoy eternal bliss if they refrained from eating the forbidden fruit.

-Unfortunately, they did not uphold their end of this bargain.
+Unfortunately, they did not fulfill their end of this bargain.

 In response to their disobedience, God initiated a salvation plan that would nevertheless fulfill the pact he made with Adam.